 - Begin by including the whole team in the process.

 - Invite all staff members to a team workshop is an excellent opportunity to mix 360-degree concepts.
-In this plenary conference, app creators can take center stage.
+In this plenary conference, app creators can take centre stage.

 - The majority of the team can be highly innovative, but it is the programmers that have a special insight into app development.

-There hasn’t been a team that hasn’t seen an anecdote regarding the gap in concept goals and fact from people who aren’t in the niche!
+There hasn’t been a team that hasn’t seen an anecdote regarding the gap in concept goals and facts from people who aren’t in the niche!